oxyplugins/oxy-toolbox/readme.txt

 	* Open Back To WP Menu Links In New Tabs - makes links under Back to WP Menu like Admin and Frontend buttons to open in a new tab.
 * Oxygen Navigator - adds useful links in the Toolbar for directly editing Pages and Templates with Oxygen; optionally show the toolbar in the Oxygen editor if you want.
 Makes direct editing of any Template or Page from anywhere literally a single click away.
 * Oxygen Rank Math Integration - includes Oxygen editor content in Rank Math's content analsys.
-* Oxygen Yoast Integration - includes Oxygen editor content in Yoast's content analsys.
+* SEOPress - generates automatic meta description from Oxygen Builder content.
 * Oxygen Essentials - enables HTML5 support for elements like the search form and adds some CSS for making essential changes like making all images responsive and fixing the WordPress Toolbar submenu links not clickable issue with sticky header.
 * Add a link to go back to the Templates list screen when editing a Oxygen Template.
 JS/jQuery Scripts - registers popular scripts like Flickity, Isotope and Infinite Scroll so you can enqueue them anywhere in Oxygen.